Tonight (FM album)

 Two members of this version of the group did not appear on any other FM albums: Simon Brierley (ex Lee Aaron's band and Strange Advance) on guitars, and Greg Critchley (ex Portland Bros. and The Spoons) on drums, the latter replacing Martin Deller.
 Other lineups of FM were notable for not using electric guitars, therefore this change made a significant alteration to their sound.

 Singles

 In 1986, prior to the album's release, "She Does What She Wants" was issued as a single on MCA, their previous label, which suggests Tonight was intended as an MCA release initially.
 "Good Vibrations" was issued privately as a single to members of the group's fan club.
 Other singles (on Duke Street) include "Dream Girl" backed with "The Real Thing" (1987), "Magic (In Your Eyes)" backed with "I'm Not Mad (Ready for the World)" (1988), and another release of "She Does What She Wants" backed with "She Does What She Wants (Front and Main Mix, A cappella version)".
+"Dream Girl" reached #41 and "Magic (In Your Eyes)" reached #52.
 Tonight was written because the girlfriend of one of the singers died in an airplane crash.